Doctoral Program Admissions

 • Official transcripts

-• TOEFL/IELTS scores where applicable (scores must be less than two years old.
+• TOEFL/IELTS scores where applicable (Scores must be less than two years old.
 Or the Duolingo online English proficiency exam for students (scores from the July 2020 updated version)

 • Application fee

-Personal Statement: Describe your reasons for wishing to undertake a PhD in Transition Design, and how your unique personal and professional experiences have led you to this moment.
+• Describe your reasons for wishing to undertake a PhD in Transition Design, and how your unique personal and professional experiences have led you to this moment.
 Explain how your work overlaps with the Transition Design approach, and why this intersection could provide fertile ground for doctoral research.
 Tell us about what drives your work and the key research questions you are currently grappling with.
 We are not looking for a “research proposal.”
 Our program is fairly unique in that we develop this after the first year of study.
 If you are applying for a Teaching Fellowship indicate this here, and outline any teaching, training, or coaching experience you have.
 Your statement should be around 2,500 words in length.

-Samples of work: We are interested in seeing examples of your recent work.
+• We are interested in seeing examples of your recent work.
 This could be anything from a design portfolio or curriculum you have developed, to a collection of short articles you have written or descriptions of community-based projects you have been involved with.
 Whatever you decide to share with us, it should be supported by annotations clearly describing each piece.
 You can upload samples of your work as a single PDF, or include a link to a personal website.
 We typically like to see around five or six pieces of work.

-CV: This should include your academic qualifications, work experience, and list of notable research and/or professional outputs.
+• This should include your academic qualifications, work experience, and list of notable research and/or professional outputs.

-Letters of Recommendation: Provide names and contact information (including email addresses) for three people you have chosen to write letters of recommendation on your behalf.
+• Provide names and contact information (including email addresses) for three people you have chosen to write letters of recommendation on your behalf.
 These are people who can write a compelling, thoughtful letter about your approach to work, and readiness for doctoral study.

-TOEFL/IELT/Duolingo test scores: All applicants whose native language is not English are required to submit a TOEFL (Test of English as a Foreign Language), the IELTS (International English Language Testing System), or the online Duolingo English Test score.
+• All applicants whose native language is not English are required to submit a TOEFL (Test of English as a Foreign Language), the IELTS (International English Language Testing System), or the online Duolingo English Test score.
 All applicants must submit their highest test score by the application deadline.

 • Our minimum TOEFL total score is 102, with minimum subscores of 25.
 In addition to single test date TOEFL iBT scores, the School of Design also accepts MyBest scores for TOEFL iBT.